 Reasons Why Your Furnace or Boiler Won’t Start

 Ensure that your thermostat is set to the heat position and that the set point is below the current room temperature.
 Thermostat settings can be changed accidentally.
 Lower the setting several degrees below the current room temperature and wait several minutes for the system to activate.
 If the heating system does not come on, go to the next step.

 Many of today’s modern boilers and furnaces do not have pilot lights.
 They use electronic ignition.
 They may also be equipped with a safety blower that vents combustible gases.
 Boilers are also equipped with circulation pumps.
 These components require electricity to operate.
 Verify that your furnace circuit breakers have not tripped.
 If they have, reset the breakers.
 Your unit may also have a service safety switch.
 It looks like a light switch and will be mounted near your furnace or boiler.
+For oil systems, it may be at the top of your steps leading down to the basement.
 Ensure that it is in the “On” position.

 If the thermostat and power are operating correctly, verify that the system is receiving a sufficient flow of gas.
 Ensure that the shut-off valve is in the open position.
 It may have been closed during the summer, when the furnace or boiler was not needed, as a safety precaution.

-You can check the thermostat, reset circuit breakers and open the gas supply valve yourself, but working on supply lines and replacing system components should be left to a professional to minimize the potential of a future gas leak.
+You can check the thermostat, reset circuit breakers and open the gas supply valve yourself, but working on supply lines and replacing system components should be left to a professional to minimize the potential of electrical issues or a future gas leak.